-There’s nothing like the smell of a real Christmas tree, and for a lot of us, it’s not Christmas without one.
-In fact, in the US, around 22 million Christmas trees are purchased every year (“Christmas Tree Purchases By The Numbers”).
-But what do you do with your tree once Christmas is over?
-Good news, there are many great ways to recycle your tree, keep them off our roadways and prevent them from doing more harm than good.
+There’s nothing like the smell of a real tree during the holidays, and for a lot of us, it’s not Christmas without one.
+In fact, in the US, around 22 million trees are purchased every year (“Christmas Tree Purchases By The Numbers”).
+But what do you do with your tree once the holidays are over?
+Good news, there are many great ways to recycle Your Christmas tree in Tennessee.

-1. Replant It
+1. Replant Your Tree

 2. Have It Picked Up

-3. Donate It
+3. Donate Your Tree

 4. Create a Wildlife Shelter

 If you have room at your own house, your old tree can be turned into a shelter for small animals and birds or even fish.
-Stand your tree or a few of the larger branches in your backyard as a home or feeder for birds or you can sink pieces of your tree into a backyard pond as a refuge and feeding area for fish.
+Stand your tree or a few of the larger branches in your backyard as a home or feeder for birds, or you can sink pieces of your tree into a backyard pond as a refuge and feeding area for fish.
 Pine and other evergreen trees break down quickly, so it’s a great way to dispose of your tree responsibly.

 You can make a bird feeder from the stump or branches.
 Branches can also be used for potpourri.
 Just mix them with cinnamon sticks, dried orange slices and cranberries for a festive smell around your home.
 Thin slices of the trunk can be cut and turned into coasters or ornaments.
 They would make great gifts or décor for next Christmas!